pymedphys/pymedphys/README.rst

 .. |logo| image:: https://github.com/pymedphys/pymedphys/raw/master/docs/logos/pymedphys_title.png
     :target: https://docs.pymedphys.com/

-**A community effort to develop a standard package for Medical Physics in Python and foster a culture of opening the doors on in-house software via peer review and open source distribution**
+**A community effort to develop a standard package and platform for Medical Physics in Python with the aim to improve the quality of clinical in-house software via open source distribution and peer review**

 |build| |pypi| |conda| |python| |license|